ULHPC/tutorials/advanced/EasyBuild/README.md

 It is possible to amend existing EasyConfig file to build software with slightly different parameters.

-For example, we can build the lastest version of HPL (2.1) with ICTCE toolchain.
+As a example, we are going to build the lastest version of HPL (2.1) with ICTCE toolchain.
 We use the `--try-software-version` option flag to overide the HPL version.

     $> time eb HPL-2.0-ictce-6.1.5.eb --try-software-version=2.1